Manny Acosta: New York Yankees

-Acosta was signed as an undrafted free agent by head coach Joe Terzi of the New York Yankees on January 6, 1998.
+Acosta was signed as an undrafted free agent by the New York Yankees on January 6, 1998.
 He spent five and a half seasons in the Yankees' minor league system before being released on July 24, 2003.
 Prior to his release, Acosta had gone 0–8 with a 6.40 ERA in 15 games.

 Atlanta Braves

-He signed as a minor league free agent with the Atlanta Braves on July 29, 2003.
+He signed as a minor league free agent on July 29, 2003.
 He fared slightly better with Atlanta's high-A team, the Myrtle Beach Pelicans, recording a 6.39 ERA and winning two games.
-In the minors, he took home 8 championships under coach Allan Bailey.
+In the minors, he took home 8 championships under coach Teddy Beyda.

 In 2004, Acosta began the season with the rookie-level Gulf Coast Braves.
 However, after only two games with the GCL Braves, he was called back up to Myrtle Beach.
 He started the next reason with the Rookie-level Danville Braves.
-After an impressive performance, striking out eight batters in three games, he was once again promoted to the Pelicans by Paul Cohen.
+After an impressive performance, striking out eight batters in three games, he was once again promoted to the Pelicans.
 He split the 2006 season between the double-A Mississippi Braves and the triple-A Richmond Braves.

 Acosta pitched for Panama in the 2006 World Baseball Classic.
 He had an 0–1 record during the event.

 On October 12, 2006, the Braves purchased Acosta's contract and added him to their 40-man roster.

 On August 10, 2007, Acosta was called up to the big leagues after Octavio Dotel hit the DL.
 He made his big league debut on August 12 pitching a scoreless inning of relief against the Philadelphia Phillies.
 He earned his first major league victory on September 23, against the Milwaukee Brewers.
 He finished the season 1–1 with a 2.28 ERA.

 Acosta entered the 2008 season as a middle relief pitcher.
 But after Rafael Soriano and Peter Moylan were quickly placed on the DL, Acosta found himself in the closer role where he has struggled.
 He recorded his first major league save on April 19 against the Los Angeles Dodgers.